ardaozmen/comparison-of-text-summarization-algorithms/README.md

 # comparison-of-text-summarization-algorithms
 This is a final project.
+This project is aimed for deep learning and text summarization exercises.

 <!DOCTYPE html>
 <html>